“More than half of public school students now have low-income families” – Slate[i]

 When there are not enough living wage jobs to go around and debt and taxes cut into low-wage workers’ incomes, state support systems are necessary for workers and their families to stay afloat.
 State investments can help ensure that workers have access to health care and can afford child care, and that workers and their families can attend college without taking on significant student debt.
 Additionally, policies that require employers to provide time off for workers give workers more stability in the workplace, while policies that provide training or assistance for potential entrepreneurs give workers expanded opportunities to get ahead.

 Access to affordable health care can help lower the cost of living for workers and ensure that they and their families remain healthy.
-However, 22 states have yet to expand Medicaid eligibility to 138 percent of the poverty line.[xl]
-Lack of expansion denies nearly 5 million non-elderly adults affordable coverage and disproportionately affects people of color, with people of color making up more than half of those left in the coverage gap.[xli]
-In April 2015, Montana’s legislature passed the HELP Act, which will implement Medicaid expansion through a section 115 waiver.[xlii]
+However, 22 states have yet to expand Medicaid to 138 percent of the poverty line.[xxxix]
+Lack of expansion denies nearly 5 million non-elderly adults affordable coverage and disproportionately affects people of color, with people of color making up more than half of those left in the coverage gap.[xl]
+Connecticut has expanded Medicaid eligibility, providing more working families with access to care.[xli]

 Workers also need access to time off for illness for themselves or their family members.
 When employers do not voluntarily give time off, state regulations can ensure that workers have access to this needed benefit.
-The federal Family Medical Leave Act “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”[xliv]
+The federal Family Medical Leave Act “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”[xliii]
 Many states have expanded access to leave beyond what federal regulations require.
-Montana has not expanded leave, denying many families the ability to take this important time off.[xlv]
-This especially affects women and workers of color, as retail and service jobs – where women and people of color are overrepresented – make up more than half of those businesses not subject to FMLA.[xlvi]
+Connecticut has expanded leave for workers with fewer hours on the job and expanded the length of time workers can take unpaid leave, but has not expanded to other family types or to other types of businesses such as small business, denying many families the ability to take this important time off.[xliv]
+This especially affects women and workers of color, as retail and service jobs – where women and people of color are overrepresented – make up more than half of those businesses not subject to FMLA.[xlv]

 A final way that states can support workers is by giving them access to more opportunities, including starting their own small business.
 Self-Employment Assistance programs and the use of federal funds for small business and microenterprise training – and allowing small business and microenterprise to count as qualified work activities – give would-be entrepreneurs the ability to pursue new avenues for growth.
-While Montana does not have a Self-Employment Assistance program to help potential entrepreneurs start a small business,[liv] it does include small business and microenterprise development as eligible employment activities for Temporary Assistance for Needy Families (TANF).[lv]
-Providing a Self-Employment Assistance Program would not only expand the options for those who are unemployed or relying on government assistance to move forward; it would provide the chance for new and innovative businesses that might not otherwise be possible.
+Connecticut does not have a Self-Employment Assistance program to help potential entrepreneurs start a small business,[liii] nor does it use federal funds to support small business and microenterprise development.[liv]
+Providing this assistance would not only expand the options for those who are unemployed or relying on government assistance to move forward; it would provide the chance for new and innovative businesses that might not otherwise be possible.